pc7web/cbr/README.md

 Custom border radius using graphic approach #pixie

 This web software will give you freedom of making amazing custom radius border

+allows you to add rounded corners to elements!